puzzle/tws18-webassembly-slides/slides.md

 * Can compile practically any portable C/C++ code
 * Support for SDL and OpenGL ES 2.0
 * Support for OpenAL
+* Focused on portability

+---

+## NodeJS WebAssembly Package

+* C/C++ to Wasm compiler
+* Targeting Wasm in browsers only
+* Minimal boilerplate code

 ---